wangkuiyi/fs/README.md

 local filesystems, HDFS and an in-memory filesystem designed for unit testing.

+## Simple API

+There are not APIs like Open, Read, Write, Close.
+Instead, there are basically only two functions in File:

+  1. *Create* opens a new file or truncates an existing for writing.
+  It returns an `io.WriteCloser`.
+Close it after writing to identify the EOF.

+  2. *Open* opens an exisiting file for reading.
+It returns an `io.ReadCloser`.

+## Examples

+Please refer to http://godoc.org/github.com/wangkuiyi/file for documents and examples.

 ## Accessing HDFS

 I used to use https://github.com/zyxar/hdfs.go in accessing HDFS from